#BlackPantherSoLit is more of a prophecy

 Historic cinematographer

-Speaking of badasses, the cinematographer for "Black Panther," Rachel Morrison, is hot off the heels of making history: She's the first woman to be nominated for an Academy Award for Best Cinematography.
+Speaking of badasses, the cinematographer for "Black Panther," Rachel Morrison, is hot off the heels of making history: She's the first woman to be nominated for an Oscar for Best Cinematography.

 Morrison previously collaborated with Coogler on the powerfully framed "Fruitvale Station."
 Judging from trailers and several early impressions, she is definitely not holding back in "Black Panther."
 I mean, just look at that very small snippet of footage of a fight scene.